FLORIDA LEADS THE NATION ON HIV/AIDS RESEARCH FOR MEDICAL MARIJUANA

 Cannabis use in HIV for pain and other medical symptoms (Journal of Pain Symptom Management, Apr, 2005, NIH) HIV-positive individuals attending a large clinic were recruited into an anonymous cross-sectional questionnaire study.
-Patients reported improved appetite (97%), muscle pain (94%), nausea (93%), anxiety (93%), nerve pain (90%), depression (86%), and paresthesia (85%).
+Patients reported improved appetite (97%), and reductions in muscle pain (94%), nausea (93%), anxiety (93%), nerve pain (90%), depression (86%), and paresthesia (85%).

 Researchers at the University of California at San Diego have reported similar findings.
 Writing in the journal Neuropsychopharmacology, they concluded:

 “Smoked cannabis … significantly reduced neuropathic pain intensity in HIV-associated … polyneuropathy compared to placebo, when added to stable concomitant analgesics. … Mood disturbance, physical disability and quality of life all improved significantly during study treatment. … Our findings suggest that cannabinoid therapy may be an effective option for pain relief in patients with medically intractable pain due to HIV.”

 Chronic HIV infection is associated with excessive levels of inflammation and activation of the immune system.
 Researchers are concerned that chronic HIV-related inflammation and immune activation may, over the long-term, contribute to an increased risk for the following conditions:

 - Cardiovascular disease (including heart attack and stroke)

 - Degenerative conditions of the brain (such as Alzheimer’s and Parkinson’s diseases)

 - Type 2 diabetes